AnnaLizzaTOR/My_Selenium_QA_Tests_Prodgects/README.md

 For E-Shop You need open Folder !(e_shop_automation)! in Your IDE and run this file (..Project#2(E-Shop)\e_shop_automation\src\test\resources\features\e_shop_automation_Scenarios_Of_Test.feature).

--#3 For Third one You need to have Maven and you can jast compile and run it in (Terminal). for example: go to folder (..Project#1(ZeroBank)\zerobank automation\) and use comand "mvn install".
+-#3 For Third one You need to have Maven.
+You can jast compile and run it in (Terminal). for example: go to folder (..Project#1(ZeroBank)\zerobank automation\) and use comand "mvn install".